Basic Electrical Information

 Typically when a solar panel is fixed in position facing north and tilted a bit (depending on your latitude) It will put out about 4 sun hours of power per day so the 60 watt panel could be expected to put out around 240 watts of energy (240 watt hours).

 If the panel was flat on say a caravan roof then the output could be expected to be a little less, possibly around 3 sun hours.
 Sadly a panel sitting in the sun all day will not put out its full rated power all day and the sun hour lets us calculate a more realistic daily output.

-Of course in winter in say Tasmania, on a good day you may only get 2 sun hours.
+Of course in winter in say somewhere in the southeastern Australia, on a good day you may only get 2 sun hours.
 On a rainy day you may not get a single sun hour all day.